OrleansContrib/Orleans.Providers.MongoDB/README.md

 # Orleans.Providers.MongoDB
 > Feedback would be appreciated.

 A MongoDb implementation of the Orleans Providers.
-This includes the Membership (IMembershipTable & IGatewayListProvider), Reminder (IReminderTable), MongoStatisticsPublisher and IStorageProvider providers
+This includes the Membership (IMembershipTable & IGatewayListProvider), Reminder (IReminderTable), MongoStatisticsPublisher and IStorageProvider providers.

+Please see the rc1 branch for the new Orleans 2 rc1 implementation (https://github.com/OrleansContrib/Orleans.Providers.MongoDB/tree/rc1)

 ## Usage
 ### Host Configuration